LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/filtering-requests/_index.md

 ## Creating `AuthenticationFilter`

-In the top-level package of the app, `org.launchcode.codingevents`, create a class named `AuthenticationFilter` that implements `HandlerInterceptor`
+In the top-level package of the app, `org.launchcode.codingevents`, create a class named `AuthenticationFilter` that implements `HandlerInterceptor`.

 This class will need to access user data, so autowire a `UserRepository` field.
 We will also need to use the